tetat/simple-banking-web-application/README.md

 php -S localhost:8888 -t public
 ```

+## About ENV File

+Copy the .env.example file and make the required configuration changes in the .env file

+## DB Selection

+This application has two types of DB.
+Select your desired DB in .env file

+- File System: `DB_CONNECTION=file`
+- MySQL DB: `DB_CONNECTION=mysql`

+## Adding Tables

+You can only add tables with the help of CLI.
+You need to run `php create-tables.php`.

 ## Adding an admin

 You can only add an admin with the help of CLI.
 You need to run `php admin.php` then you can add an admin.